-- WV Universal Pre-K Health and Safety Checklist (within the first forty-five days of the first day of school)

-- county aggregated child outcome

-- · classroom observation data
+- WV Universal Pre-K Health and Safety Checklist (within the first forty-five days of the first day of school) - county aggregated child outcome - classroom observation data - Special Education Annual Desk Audit (ADA) results

 The continuous quality improvement process utilizes a systemic course of collaborative planning, collecting, and analyzing data from a variety of sources to make informed decisions.
 Information and tools to support counties in implementing a CQI process is provided in the WV Universal Pre-K Continuous Quality Improvement (CQI) Guidance Manual.